leegee/home-news-broadcast/README.md

 either used a trusted CA or use `mkcert -CAROOT` to locate the root CA and install it on the device with a `crt` extension.

+### Dev

+    bun electron:dev
+    bun dev

+The above runs Electron pointing to the Vite dev server on the secure port an LAN IP.

+To run outside of Electron (as was originally intended):

+    bun servers
+    bun dev

+That will run both the streaming relay server and the WebRTC PeerJS server that otherwise are started inside Electron.

 ## Use

 1. Drag and drop video files or images  into the control window.